DefElement/defelement.com/pages/contributing.md

 <tr><td>`ufl`</td><td></td><td>The string used to define this element in [UFL](https://github.com/fenics/ufl).</td></tr>
 </table>

-## Adding yourself to the contributors
+## Adding yourself to the contributors list
 Once you have contributed to DefElement, you should add your name and some information about yourself to the [contributors page](contributors.md).
 To do this, you should add info about yourself to the file `data/contributors`.
 If you wish to include a picture of yourself, add